DGK-Law-and-Cognition-Lab/natureofreasonableness_crosscultural/index.md

 #### R

-`ReasonablenessMedians.Rmd` is the primary analyses file.
+`ReasonablenessMedians_072025.Rmd` is the primary analyses file.
 In this file, it contains all the analyses for the experiments in the paper.
-A knitted HTML document can be downloaded at `ReasonablenessMedians.html` within the github repository.
+A knitted HTML document can be downloaded at `ReasonablenessMedians_072025.html` within the github repository.

 ### Data